-- The practice had an induction programme for all newly appointed staff that covered topics such as safeguarding, first aid, health and safety and confidentiality.
+- The practice had a comprehensive induction programme for all newly appointed staff that covered topics such as safeguarding, first aid, health and safety and confidentiality.
 Recently appointed staff told us they had been welcomed by their colleagues and felt supported in their roles. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff.
-For example, practice nurses reviewing patients with long-term conditions, administering vaccinations and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
+For example, practice nurses reviewing patients with long-term conditions.
+Staff administering vaccinations and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
 Staff who administered vaccinations could demonstrate how they stayed up to date with changes to the immunisation programmes.
-For example by accessing an online resource for nurses who administer immunisations.
-Staff were also able to discuss changes to immunisation guidelines at monthly clinical meetings.
+For example by access to 'Green Book'

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)